FLOSSforScience/FLOSSforScience.github.io/_posts/2019-03-01-season-2-episode-3.markdown

 #“full” for normal episodes; “trailer” to promote an upcoming show, season, or episode; or “bonus” for extra content related to a show, season, or episode.
 podcast_episode_type: full
 #Season number only
-podcast_season_number: 01
+podcast_season_number: 02
 #Episode number only
-podcast_episode_number: 008
+podcast_episode_number: 003
 #Subtitle of the episode
-podcast_subtitle: An interview with Bruno Blais
+podcast_subtitle: An interview with Ben Marwick
 #Description of the podcast
 podcast_description: |
-  For episode 8, we interviewed Bruno Blais about his utilization of open source software in his research about solid-liquid mixing.
-We started our conversation by talking about the different kinds of software packages he uses in his simulation workflow.
-We then asked him why and when he has decided to use FLOSS tools in is research.
-Following that, we talked about his philosophical and practical reasons to use FLOSS.
-He then shared with us how he contributes to the software he is using in his daily research.
-Finally, we talked with him about the significance of FLOSS for the openness of science and how it affects the society as a whole.
-This episode is the first of series about computer simulations.
-Follow us to be informed when we will release our next episode about the open source meshing tool GMSH.
+  For episode 15, we interview the Associate Professor of Archaeology Ben Marwick.
+We start our discussion with an overview of some FLOSS tools he uses and how much FLOSS are used in  archaeology.
+He shares with us his experience in regard to working completely in the open with GitHub and his hope that open science will become the norm in the future.
+We also discuss about rrtools  and his propositions on how to greatly improve the reproducibility of science.
+As a closing though he shares with us his arguments why early career researchers should invest time to learn and transition to FLOSS tools.
 ---

 <audio controls>